Our Materials

 Clean Air: The Challenge of Non-Biodegradable Materials

 Clean air is not something we can take for granted, and the impact of non-biodegradable materials on our air quality is alarming.
-However, consumers can make a significant difference by consciously choosing products that are manufactured in an environmentally friendly way and are recyclable.
+However, consumers can have a significant impact on this issue by consciously choosing products that are manufactured in an environmentally friendly way and are recyclable.
 By rethinking our purchasing decisions, we can actively contribute to preserving clean air and reducing pollution from non-biodegradable materials.

 Cork

-Cork is the all-rounder among sustainable materials—we love cork.
-The first products we launched are made of cork, and for good reason.
-Cork is harvested from the bark of the cork oak tree, with the first harvest taking place at around 25 years of age and subsequent harvests every 9 years.
-A single cork oak tree can produce up to 1,000 kg of cork, and the tree can live for up to 250 years.
-A stripped cork oak tree binds up to four times more carbon dioxide, making it beneficial for both people and nature.
-No trees need to be cut down for this purpose; the use of cork thus actively contributes to climate protection and results in an all-around positive ecological footprint.
+Cork is the all-around champion among sustainable materials—we love cork.
+The first products we launched on the market were made of cork, and for good reason.
+Cork is harvested from the bark of the cork oak and is harvested for the first time when the tree is about 25 years old, and then every 9 years thereafter.
+A single cork oak can produce up to 1,000 kg of cork, and the tree can live up to 250 years.
+A stripped cork oak tree sequesters up to four times more carbon dioxide, making it beneficial for both people and nature.
+No trees need to be cut down for this purpose; the use of cork thus actively contributes to climate protection and results in an all-around positive environmental footprint.
 What should you look for?
 We manufacture our cork products in Portugal, which conserves resources and avoids long transport routes.

-Products: bYo® cork yoga mats, fascia products, yoga blocks, yoga bags, floor paralettes
+Products: bYo® cork yoga mats, fascia products, yoga blocks, yoga bags, parallel bars (floor)TENCEL™

 ROICA™ V550

-ROICA™ V550 is an innovative stretch fiber that combines exceptional comfort with sustainable technology.
-Unlike conventional spandex, which takes several hundred years to decompose, ROICA™ V550 is fully biodegradable and Cradle to Cradle® Gold certified.
+ROICA™ V550 is an innovative stretch fiber that combines high comfort with responsible technology.
+Unlike conventional spandex, which takes several hundred years to decompose, ROICA™ V550 is fully biodegradable and Cradle-to-Cradle® Gold certified.
 For us, this is crucial—because persistent pollutants in nature are a no-go.
 The fiber is designed so that it can be returned to biological cycles after use.
 ROICA™ V550 thus enables truly circular textile production—an important step toward genuine sustainability.
 Our fabrics are processed in Portugal—fairly, with high quality, and with short supply chains.

-Wood is a highly sensible alternative to plastic products.
+Wood is a more than sensible alternative to plastic products.
 But it makes little sense to transport tons of wood in containers on huge cargo ships all around the globe.
-For example, when we state on our balance boards that the wood comes from FSC-certified sources in Europe, this makes a significant difference.
+For example, when we state on our balance boards that the wood comes from FSC-certified sources in Europe, this has a significant impact.
 FSC certification stands for biodiversity, the expansion of natural forests, and the sustainable management of forest resources.

 Cotton

 Cotton is a natural product that is biodegradable.
 We use only organic cotton, with no added polyester or other synthetic materials.
-Our products are also certified under the Global Organic Textile Standard (GOTS), which covers not only the cotton but the entire production process, from cultivation to packaging and beyond.
+Our products are also certified under the Global Organic Textile Standard (GOTS), which covers not only the cotton but the entire production process, from cultivation to packaging, etc.

 We love not only natural materials, but also clear communication.
 Most products made from natural rubber are nothing more than greenwashing!
-These are sourced from Asia at rock-bottom prices, marketed as natural rubber with unspecified additives, and touted as “natural”—yet the cultivation process is never scrutinized.
-Hardly any producer can say what additives are contained in the natural rubber.
+They’re sourced from Asia at rock-bottom prices, marketed as “natural rubber” with no further details about the additives, and, of course, the cultivation process isn’t scrutinized either.
+Hardly any manufacturer can say exactly what additives are contained in the natural rubber.
 But there are also positive initiatives.
-As with wood, there is FSC certification for natural rubber.
-However, many companies skip this step and do not scrutinize their supply chains.
-As with wood, paper, and other FSC-certified products, manufacturers and consumers can use these products knowing that the rubber was produced in forests or plantations with safe working conditions and good relations with local communities, without deforestation or other environmental damage.
+Just as with wood, there is FSC certification for natural rubber.
+However, many companies skip this step and don’t scrutinize their supply chains either.
+As with wood, paper, and other FSC-certified products, manufacturers and consumers can rely on this certification, knowing that the rubber was produced in forests or plantations with safe working conditions and good relations with local communities, without deforestation or other environmental damage.

 Products: bYo® Soft Pro Yoga Mat

-There is a wide range of practices here, extending all the way to blatant greenwashing.
+There’s a wide range of practices here, extending all the way to outright greenwashing.
 In the yoga sector, for example, recycled materials (from Asia) are marketed as sustainable.
-These materials are reprocessed using chemicals and transported in massive cargo ships—that cannot be the right approach for us.
-That is why we need to take a closer look.
-Why is a fundamentally environmentally harmful material described as sustainable simply because it is recycled and reused?
+These materials are reprocessed using chemicals and transported in massive cargo ships—that can’t be the right approach for us.
+That’s why we need to take a closer look.
+Why is a material that is fundamentally harmful to the environment described as sustainable simply because it’s been recycled and reused?
 Wouldn’t it be better to do without it altogether?
-After all, the problem of plastic waste and microplastics—which also wash up on European beaches—remains.
-In our view, there is at most a benefit if a recycled material is mixed with natural materials, thereby increasing the product’s utility and ensuring the overall material is durable.
+After all, the problem of plastic waste and microplastics—which are also washing up on European beaches—remains.
+In our view, there is a benefit—if at all—only when a recycled material is blended with natural materials, thereby increasing the product’s utility and ensuring the overall material is durable.